kahbenya/ansible-playbook/README.md

 ```

 #### Multi-node Installation

+**Note**: The playbook needs to be run on a machine in the cluster.
+Use one of the master nodes as
+the Ansible controller.

 By default, this playbook will install five nodes opensearch cluster with respective roles (3 master, 5 data and 2 ingest nodes).